Easy Knitting Projects for Charity

 About the Author

-Knitting and crochet are her hobbies among others such as reading fiction and non-fiction books, travelling and writing novels.
+Knitting and crochet are her hobbies among others such as reading fiction and non-fiction books, travelling and writing books.